thib1984/pyvitemadose/README.md

 ## exit code

-the exit code is 0 if chronodose are available, 2 otherwise
+the exit code is 0 if available schedule are available, 2 otherwise